 63 C.E.

-Written from Laodicea, the Apostle Paul issues the First Epistle to Timothy to establish church order and pastoral discipline, instructing Timothy in oversight of doctrine and ministry; it is dispatched by Tychicus as its courier.
+Written from Laodicea, the First Epistle to Timothy was issued by the Apostle Paul to establish church order and pastoral discipline, instructing Timothy in the oversight of doctrine and ministry; Tychicus dispatched it as its courier.
 The Apostle also ordained Ignatius as the first Pauline bishop of Antioch, while the Apostle Peter, around the same time, appointed Evodius as the first Petrine bishop of the city.

 64 C.E.